gcanales75/demo-kms/README.md

 ### Highlights

 1. Customers could protect sensitive information such as PII or financial records, prior to being transmited to a storage service over a network (client-side encryption) using KMS encryption keys.

+### Clean up your account

+1. Go to the KMS and schedulule for deletion the KMS managed key used for his demo.
+Use this opportunity to describe the logic of why it is not allowed to immediatelly delete a KMS key.

+    > Deleting a KMS key is a destructive and potentially dangerous operation.
+When a KMS key is deleted, all data that was encrypted under the KMS key is unrecoverable.
+(The only exception is a multi-Region replica key.)
+To prevent the use of a KMS key without deleting it, use DisableKey.

+    > Schedules the deletion of a KMS key.
+By default, KMS applies a waiting period of 30 days, but you can specify a waiting period of 7-30 days.
+When this operation is successful, the key state of the KMS key changes to PendingDeletion and the key can't be used in any cryptographic operations.
+It remains in this state for the duration of the waiting period.
+Before the waiting period ends, you can use CancelKeyDeletion to cancel the deletion of the KMS key.
+After the waiting period ends, KMS deletes the KMS key, its key material, and all KMS data associated with it, including all aliases that refer to it.

+    Alternately you could run this command to schedule the key deletion:

+    ```sh
+    aws kms schedule-key-deletion --key-id replace-me-with-the-key-id --pending-window-in-days 7
+    ```

+1. Delete the DynamoDB table from the Web console or run from the cli: `aws dynamodb delete-table --table-name demo-kms`